genius-systems/gameta/docs/docs/metarepos/metarepos.md

 ## Monorepos

-A dichotomy exists in the way we store and manage code at present, at one end of the spectrum we have the monorepo, a single repository containing all source code within a project or organisation.
+A dichotomy exists in the way we store and manage code at present.
+At one end of the spectrum we have the monorepo, a single repository containing all source code within a project or organisation.
 The monorepo has various advantages, for instance project discovery,